 So what makes for true employee development?

-• Career development support – 79% of employees want to have career development conversations with their managers at least once a month or quarter.
-Make sure these conversations are happening on a regular basis and include setting long-term goals.
+- Career development support – 79% of employees want to have career development conversations with their managers at least once a month or quarter.
+Make sure these conversations are happening on a regular basis, enabled by your performance management platform, and include setting long-term goals.